-- 5. The FEI Stables Area and all stables must be cleaned and disinfected, in accordance with Annex X and sealed before the arrival of Horses, ensuring they are free of contamination and disease vectors. - 6.
-The FEI Stables Area must adhere to biosecurity requirements as described in Article 1027 and, include the following facilities: - a) lighting of at least 80 lux and lighting of 250 lux must be available, safe electrical points throughout the stables; - b) ventilation should allow a constant airflow and maintain an air change rate to prevent excessive heat and moisture levels and to remove dust and gas contaminants that can be damaging to Horses and people.
-This must be achieved without producing air movement that causes discomfort to the Horses. - c) fresh, low-dust straw, wood shavings and/or paper bedding; - d) good quality feed; - e) clean supply of drinking water that meets standards for human consumption.
+- 6. The FEI Stables Area and all stables must be cleaned and disinfected, in accordance with Annex X and sealed before the arrival of Horses, ensuring they are free of contamination and disease vectors. - 7.
+The FEI Stables Area must adhere to biosecurity requirements as described in Article 1027 and, include the following facilities: - a) lighting of at least 80 lux when the FEI Stables Area is open and lighting of 250 lux must be available in each individual box when necessary. - b) safe electrical points throughout the stables; - c) ventilation should allow a constant airflow and maintain an air change rate to prevent excessive heat and moisture levels and to remove dust and gas contaminants that can be damaging to Horses and people.
+This must be achieved without producing air movement that causes discomfort to the Horses. - d) fresh, low-dust straw, wood shavings and/or paper bedding; - e) good quality feed; - f) clean supply of drinking water that meets standards for human consumption.
 There must be sufficient access/number and distribution of water outlets with a water flow rate of at least 8L/min available throughout the FEI Stables Area.
-PRs must not wait for more than 10 minutes to access a water outlet and not have to carry water for more than 50m to any stable. - f) fire precautions and a stables evacuation plan in compliance with local fire regulations including instructions and information on, but not limited to, a Horse evacuation plan including routes and holding area(s), placement of fire extinguishers, alarm points and procedures, any smoke detectors and first aid boxes, a schedule of planned inspections, and fire/emergency vehicle access/routes: - g) sufficient number of Horse wash down facilities, so that Horses do not wait more than 10 minutes to be washed; and - h) sufficient space allocated in the FEI Stables Area for the storage of Horse/ Athlete equipment - i) sufficient space to allow for safe movement of Horses and people throughout the FEI Stable Area, including any aisles between stables.
-Any route where two horses may reasonably be expected to pass should be of minimum unobstructed width of 4m; if less than 4m, a one-way system should be implemented; and - j) closure of the FEI Stables Area for 6 consecutive hours overnight with minimal lighting and noise to allow the Horses to rest adequately.
+PRs must not wait for more than 10 minutes to access a water outlet and not have to carry water for more than 50m to any stable. - g) fire precautions and a stables evacuation plan in compliance with local fire regulations including instructions and information on, but not limited to, a Horse evacuation plan including routes and holding area(s), placement of fire extinguishers, alarm points and procedures, any smoke detectors and first aid boxes, a schedule of planned inspections, and fire/emergency vehicle access/routes; - h) sufficient number of Horse wash down facilities, so that Horses do not wait more than 10 minutes to be washed; and - i) sufficient space allocated in the FEI Stables Area for the storage of Horse/ Athlete equipment - j) sufficient space to allow for safe movement of Horses and people throughout the FEI Stable Area, including any aisles between stables.
+Any route where two horses may reasonably be expected to pass should be of minimum unobstructed width of 4m; if less than 4m, a one-way system should be implemented; and - k) closure of the FEI Stables Area for 6 consecutive hours overnight with minimal lighting and noise to allow the Horses to rest adequately.